zigmarsstrods/synonyms-app/README.md

 ## Description

-REST API using JAVA, Spring Boot and Maven that allows to enter an English word in URL link path and receive all synonyms of the word as response.
-Synonyms data teken from [Dictionary API](https://dictionaryapi.dev/)
+REST API using JAVA, Spring Boot and Maven that allows to enter an English word in URL path and receive all synonyms of the word as response.
+Synonym data is taken from [Dictionary API](https://dictionaryapi.dev/)

 ## Setup